ordinals/ord/docs/src/donate.md

 are likely to be spent on rare and exotic sats and making whole-block inscriptions.

-Ordinals and inscriptions are love letter to Bitcoin, the Internet, programming, and the World Wide Web.
+Ordinals and inscriptions are a love letter to Bitcoin, the Internet, programming, and the World Wide Web.
 Money is nice, but that's not why I'm doing it.
 Don't worry if you can't donate.
 Merely using this strange, evolving creation is thanks enough.
 I love having you along for the ride, wherever it